ecthiender/dotfiles/README.md

 $ ./install
 ```

-PS: Currently only Arch Linux, Debian and CentOS/RHEL based distros are supported.
+PS: Currently only Arch Linux & Arch-based distros are tested.